abaez8031/Birdfeed/README.md

 This is a game called Birdfeed.
 The objective of the game is to shoot worms into birds mouths as they fly overhead through the screen.
-The birdfeeder will be positioned at the bottom of the screen.
-The player would be able to aim at the birds by using their mouse and shoot the worm gun by clicking.
+The birdfeeder is positioned at the bottom of the screen.
+The player will aim at the birds by using their mouse and shoot the worm gun by clicking.
 There is a time limit of 60 seconds and a score that will increase with each successful shot.
 As well as just aiming at birds, there are clocks that randomly appear and increase your time limit by 3 seconds if you shoot them.
 There is also background music which can be paused, an accuracy statistic, and a high score leaderboard that utilizes local storage to save the top 5 high scores.

 ![wireframe](./assets/Screenshot%202023-03-09%20at%202.00.26%20PM.png)

-In Birdfeed, users will be able to:
+In Birdfeed, users are able to:
 - Aim at birds flying above with their mouse
 - Shoot food at the birds flying above on a click
 - Gain points when they successfully shoot a worm at the worm
 - Increase their time limit by 3 seconds when they successfully shoot a clock.
+- Keep track of their score, accuracy and time remaining with the scoreboard.

-I intend to build this game using the following technologies:
+This game has been created using the following technologies:
 - The Canvas API to render the background, birds, birdfeeder, and clocks.
 - Webpack to bundle and transpile the source JavaScript code.
-- npm to manage project dependencies
+- npm to manage project dependencies.

 Between Friday and the weekend I am hoping to have my player rendered in the appropriate position and be able to animate the birds flying through the air.